A dream doesn't become reality through magic; it takes sweat, determination and hard work.- Colin Powell

 Step 4 - Save a Starter Emergency Fund of $5000

 The difference between a financial disaster and a minor inconvenience is often an emergency fund.
-While $5,000 isn’t considered a full emergency fund in most situations, its a great starting point to help you roll with the punches while paying off debt later on.
+In Step 4, Save a Starter Emergency Fund of $5000, you will put some cash in the bank that is earmarked only for emergencies.
+While $5,000 isn't considered a full emergency fund in most situations, its a great starting point to help you roll with the punches while paying off debt later on.

 More money, less problems.